lorriman/bggdatadumper/readme.md

 ##future updates

-In future a facility will be provided to direct the dumper to convert column names in to a format of your choice as the long column names are not in a convenient form.
+In future a facility will be provided to provide your own column name conversions to automate the process ahead of a spreadsheet.

 Currently it only handles boardgame data.
 A future version will handle other bgg data, such as collections, forums posts etc.